 Let cool completely before slicing.

-The quality of mava plays and important role in the texture of this cake.Generally, the store bought mava has less oil content so if using one u ll need to adjust the amount of butter so that the cake does not turn dry.I recommend making mava at home to best use the proportions given above.
+The quality of mava plays and important role in the texture of this cake.Generally, the store bought mava has less oil content so if using one u will need to adjust the amount of butter so that the cake does not turn dry.I recommend making mava at home to best use the proportions given above.

 The cake sits fresh for upto two days unrefrigerated.